Gut Bossigt

 Are there guided tours?

-Check the official website for information on whether guided tours are available, as they can enhance your understanding of the site.
+Check the official website for information on guided tours, as they may be offered during peak visiting seasons.

 What’s the best time to visit?